ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 # **createBucketGrantForAUserUsingPOST**
 > BucketGrantMetadata createBucketGrantForAUserUsingPOST(sessionID, bucketName, accessType, username)

-Create a new user grant grant access for a bucket
+Create a new user grant access for a bucket

 ### Example
 ```java